Mang Tootz moves out but keeps the flavors alive

 At present, his eldest son, Tootz Junior, now manages their Makati branch at Salcedo Village.
 His daughter, Jossa Vergara, who finished her studies in Dentistry, manages their branch in Manila together with her fiancé.
 Back in his Bicol hometown, a branch thrives under the care of his sister.
 Edwin said he plans to retire there with his wife.

 Still, Edwin’s passion for cooking would strike one as insatiable.
 At 66 years old, he still wants to improve his skills.
-The fare of his karinedrya has always reflected this: it notably has its mainstay kebabs, bulgogi, and fish fillet with tartar sauce; more recently, fish fillet coated in gochujang sauce was added.
-He still likes to tune in to the Asian Food Channel and watch cooking videos on YouTube, in search of new dishes and methods to learn.
+The fare of his karinedrya has always reflected this: it notably has its mainstay kebabs, bulgogi and fish fillet with tartar sauce; more recently, he added fish fillet coated in gochujang sauce.
+He still likes to tune in to the Asian Food Network and watch cooking videos on YouTube, in search of new dishes and methods to learn.

 Gusto ko, kinabukasan, niluluto ko na agad!
 (I want to try cooking them the next day!),” he said.